-Thermal mass flowmeters have been found to be an effective way to monitor and measure flare gas flow.
+Thermal mass flowmeters are an effective way to monitor and measure flare gas flow.
 One of the advantages of the Sage Metering Insertion Style Thermal Mass Flow Meter is the wide turndown.
-It can accurately measure extremely low flow typically associated with standard venting, as well as the high flow common in an upset situation.
-The meter responds quickly to flow changes, low-pressure drop, and has reproducibility or repeatability, all important factors when selecting the proper instrument for flare gas measurement.
+It can accurately measure extremely low flow typically associated with standard venting and the high flow common in an upset situation.
+The meter responds quickly to flow changes, low-pressure drop with reproducibility or repeatability, all important factors when selecting the proper instrument for flare gas measurement.

-The Sage flare gas flow meter provides the data needed to comply with many environmental protocols.
+The Sage Metering flare gas flow meter provides the data needed to comply with many environmental protocols.
 It also offers a unique in-situ (on-site) calibration check by providing a way to create a no-flow condition.
 By doing so, the flow meter can be checked to assure it has retained its original NIST Traceable calibration, thereby verifying the meter’s accuracy, confirming the sensors are clean, and that the flowmeter hasn’t drifted.
-This onsite check eliminates the inconvenience and expense of factory calibrations, which is required by other gas mass meter manufacturers.
+This onsite check eliminates the inconvenience and expense of annual factory calibrations.

 As the global, political, and regulatory environments shift from consuming flare gas to flare reduction, new regulations and protocols are being set to ensure that operators are correctly measuring and monitoring flare gas.